12 Things I Wish I knew When I Started Writing Books

 2) It takes time to develop your authorial voice

 Take-away: Read widely and don’t be afraid to experiment with your own writing.
-Your authorial voice is what will make you stand out.
+Regular journaling is a great way to explore your natural voice.

 3) Your first draft is usually rubbish